ska-telescope/tango-example/docs/src/index.rst

 The test execution has been configured to run by default on `Minikube <https://github.com/kubernetes/minikube>`_ so that testing can be carried out locally.
 For remote execution, further configuration would be required to handle `PersistentVolume <https://kubernetes.io/docs/concepts/storage/persistent-volumes/>`_ storage correctly.

-The Deployment framework is based on Helm, and has examples with and without `Tiller <https://helm.sh/blog/helm-3-preview-pt2/#content>`_.
+The Deployment framework is based on Helm 3., and has examples with and without `Tiller <https://helm.sh/blog/helm-3-preview-pt2/#content>`_.
 This is because the Helm community is in the process of deprecating the Tiller component, so ensuring that charts work without Tiller is future proofing.
 For the examples with Tiller, in order to simplify the installation and keep it secure, the setup uses a Helm plugin for a `local only Tiller <https://github.com/rimusz/helm-tiller>`_.
 This still enables the standard features of Helm such as ``install, history, upgrade, rollback`` but does not install Tiller in the Kubernetes cluster.

 Setting variables
 ~~~~~~~~~~~~~~~~~